 What to do if you’ve had your Instagram account hacked

-**UPDATE: If you’re reading this post because you’ve had your Instagram account hacked, contact Juanr325 and he can help you get your account back.
-Tell him that @wtfab/Elise referred you!
-He’s helped dozens of other bloggers that I know get their accounts back, and I just wish I knew about him and his services before my hacking incident occurred so he could have helped me.
+Juan has helped dozens of my blogger friends get their accounts back, and I just wish I knew about him and his services before my hacking incident occurred so he could have helped me.

 I paid my hackers because I didn’t know about Juan at the time, but I strongly advise against this because more and more I’m hearing about people paying their hackers and still not getting their account back.
-At least if you pay Juan, you’ll know he’s going to get your account back.
-His contact info is on his website here, as well as testimonials from other people he’s helped.**
+At least if you pay Juan, you’ll know he’s only going to charge you if he can successfully recover your account and get your account back.
+Once you fill out the form you’ll receive a link to his website with his contact info as well as testimonials from other people he’s helped.**

 Try not to panic.